 Iowa troopers stopped gunman on way to White House with ‘hit list,’ federal documents state

-CASS COUNTY, Iowa (WOWT) - A man described as heavily armed was pulled over in Cass County, Iowa, last week while on his way to the White House, according to federal court documents.
+CASS COUNTY, Iowa (WOWT/Gray News) - A man described as heavily armed was pulled over in Cass County, Iowa, last week while on his way to the White House, according to federal court documents.

 The report said he allegedly told law enforcement officers that he would “do whatever it takes” to kill government leaders on his hit list, which included President Biden, the president’s chief medical adviser Dr. Anthony Fauci, former presidents Barack Obama and Bill Clinton, and Facebook co-founder Mark Zuckerberg.
 When he spoke with investigators he described his would-be victims as “evil individuals.”